LinkedIn company pages have a ceiling.

 Identify Employee Advocates and Champions

-Tap into employees who already post on LinkedIn.
-For example, people in marketing, sales, and HR often begin sharing company content or personal insights organically.
+People in marketing, sales, and HR often begin sharing company content or personal insights organically.
 These early volunteers tend to have interest and reach.

 For example, Senem Korol, the Head of HR at Sephora, posted about the warm welcome she received from the employees during her store visit.
 She goes on to speak about the company and the pride she takes in the culture and community.